American Airlines Looking To Hire 400 Full-Time Employees In Miami To Work From Home

 Candidates must be 18 years or older, have a high school diploma, GED or international equivalent, and be located within a 75-mile radius from Miami International Airport.

-New employees will have access to travel privileges, health benefits, and more.MORE NEWS: Palm-Sized Spiders From Southeast Asia Could Soon Invade Florida
+New employees will have access to travel privileges, health benefits, and more.MORE NEWS: FIU Marks Four Years Since Deadly Bridge Collapse, Will Unveil Statue Of Student Who Died Alexa Duran

 Click here to apply.